Utmost Good Faith

 If a policyholder fails to disclose material information or provides false details, the insurer may have grounds to void the insurance contract, refusing any claims made by the insured.
 On the other hand, if an insurer intentionally withholds vital information or misrepresents the coverage, they may be held accountable for acting in bad faith.

 In summary, Utmost Good Faith requires complete honesty and openness between the insurer and the insured throughout the entire insurance contract process to ensure fairness and integrity in the insurance relationship.
 We hope you found this helpful article.
-Compare car insurance and home insurance quotes online today for great deals, or call us at 042 935 9090.
+Compare car insurance and home insurance quotes online today for great deals, or call us on 042 935 9090.